Yard Waste Collection

 These bags will not be collected.
 Residents can remove the contaminating materials and place the bags out for collection at a future date.

-For more information, please contact Renee Panetta, City of Troy Recycling Coordinator, at [email protected] or (518) 279-7171.
+For more information, please contact Renee Panetta, City of Troy Recycling Coordinator by Email or by calling (518) 279-7171.